Akarienta/iigame/README.md

 Installation is simple and doesn't require any technical knowledge or payment.
 Everyone can deploy and use their own copy absolutely free.
 If you are interested please follow the steps below.

 1. You need a Firebase account.
 If you don't have one you can create it for free [here](https://www.firebase.com/signup) (Google account is required).
 1. Create new Firebase app on your [dashboard](https://www.firebase.com/account).
-You will use your Firebase app name again during the installation.
+You can use whatever name or URL you wish.
+If you see some error, please try another URL - it has to be unique worldwidely.
+You will use your Firebase URL again during the installation.
 1. If you don't have installed [Node.js](https://nodejs.org) yet, do it now.
 Don't forget to add `npm` on `PATH` during the installation if you are using Windows.
-1. Open your terminal or command line and install Firebase Tools by command `npm install -g firebase-tools`.
+1. Open your terminal or command line (Win+R shortcut, insret `cmd` and submit it) and install Firebase Tools by command `npm install -g firebase-tools`.
+It can take some time to start installation.
 If you see the error saying that command npm hasn't been found you probably didn't add `npm` on the system `PATH`.
 Fix it or reinstall Node.js in this case.
 1. Download I&I Game files.
 All of them are placed in `dist` folder on this web and on [releases page](https://github.com/akarienta/iigame/releases) ([download the last release now](https://github.com/akarienta/iigame/releases/download/1.0.0/iigame.zip)).
 1. Open file `firebase.json` and:
-   * Change variable named `firebase` to your own Firebase app name from the step 2.
+   * Change variable named `firebase` to your own Firebase URL from the step 2.
    * *[Optional]* If you are interested you can also change the app language here - it is done by variable `language`.
 Supported languages are **en** (English) and **cs** (Czech) for now.
 If you wish to translate the app into another language please write me an e-mail on <akarienta@gmail.com>.
    * *[Optional]* You can also setup behaviour of alerts here.
 If you wish to keep relevant alerts visible until you close them, set a variable `alertsHistory` to `true`.
 If you keep it as `false`, every new alert overwrites the old one and you see one alert only everytime.
 1. You are almost done.
 Before you continue please doublecheck your `firebase.json` file.
 You should see something like this (this is a conf file of the demo app):